 Our members of Parliament have asked nicely for a fairer deal based on the size of our population today rather than several years ago.

 Delegations from County Hall have pointed out the Â£134 per person per year disparity between well-off Surrey and Northamptonshire.

 What has Whitehall done about it so far?
 Patted us on the head, closed the door and forgotten us.

-Even when the Chron contacted the latest minister in charge of council purse strings, Sajid Javid, his response was... well there was no response.
+Even when this newspaper contacted the latest minister in charge of council purse strings, Sajid Javid, his response was... well there was no response.

 Directly on social media, in the old-fashioned way via telephone to his office; nothing.

 Mr Javid is not available for interview at this time